k8s-platform-hub/hello-world/README.md

 # Hasura Hello World

 This quickstart will take you over Hasura's instant backend APIs (BaaS) and how to deploy your custom code too.
 Once you go through this README, you'll be able to configure and use the Hasura APIs for your apps and you'll also know how to deploy your own code.

 ## Basic Hasura concepts

 There are 3 core concepts that drive everything you do with Hasura.
-1) Hasura projects, 2) Hasura clusters and 3) deploying your project to the cluster.
+1) Hasura projects, 2) Hasura clusters and 3) Deploying your project to the cluster.
 The [hasura CLI](https://docs.hasura.io/0.15/manual/install-hasura-cli.html) tool is required to run manage everything Hasura.

 ![core-hasura-concepts](https://docs.hasura.io/0.15/_images/core-hasura-concepts.png)